nebraska-silicon-lab/thermal-box/README.md

   - Addresses of 16 labeled temperature sensors are pre-loaded into code.
 16 additional sensor addresses are commented in code in case of need to replace original 16 sensors.

-2. Download the arduino codes.
-For VS to work properly, () must also be open.
-   () collects the serial numbers of the thermal sensors for data collection () allows VS to communicate with the arduino.
-3. Download ColdBoxControl.csproj to operate the chiller located under !!!!!!!.
 ## Understanding Visual Studio
 There are (3??) files below the top toolbar
   - Form1.resx